edadma/mos6502/README.md

 Description
 -----------

 *mos6502* is an emulator for the venerable MOS Technology 6502 microprocessor written in Scala.
 The emulator is fully functional.
 It includes a basic assembler and disassembler.
 Programs (in 6502) can be executed from the command line, or the REPL can be used.
-There are a few working examples under the `code` folder that can either be executed directly or loaded into the REPL.
+There are a few working examples under the `code` folder that can either be executed directly from the command line or loaded into the REPL.

 It's true, there are many 6502 emulators out there, but this one is written in Scala and is therefore easy and fun to extend should you wish to add some more hardware to your virtual computer.

-All the examples with a file name ending with `.asm` will assemble using the built-in assembler.
+All the examples in the `code` folder with a file name ending with `.asm` will assemble using the built-in assembler.
 Of course, the emulator's built-in assembler will have slightly different syntax than other assemblers for assembly directives.
 If a more powerful assembler is needed, there is one called `crasm` which is available under Ubuntu/Mint that generates SREC (Motorola S-Record) files using it's `-o` option.
 Those files can then be executed using the emlulator's `-le` option or loaded into the REPL using the `l` command.
 The `cc65` tools may also be used in conjunction with a program called `srecord` to get an SREC file that can be loaded.

 Try it out